 San Diego Bay

 The Rose Canyon fault zone is located along the I-5 from La Jolla through downtown San Diego.
-The fault zone then continues offshore beneath San Diego bay as a serious of faults that cut across the Silverstrand.
+The fault zone then continues offshore beneath San Diego bay as a series of faults that cut across the Silverstrand.
 Eventually, the Rose Canyon fault zone steps to the Descanso fault which follows very near the coast of northern Baja, Mexico.
 These fault zones are potential hazards to the people of San Diego county and Tijuana.
 We seek to understand how these different faults interact and how often they slip to produce earthquakes.
 It's important to know if the faults all rupture at once because a longer rupture length results in a larger earthquake.
 It's also important to know the history of earthquakes on these faults so that we can better prepare for possible future events.
 We are collecting geophysical data in San Diego bay to map the faults and measure offsets.
 These offshore data can then be compared to onshore data on the Rose Canyon fault system to identify patterns in the fault zone rupture history.

 Submarine archaeology - Channel Islands/Oregon